Dual Interest Theory (DIT) Geometry

 Yes.
 So, the Behavioral Equation might look like this instead:

 My (with students and colleagues) 3-4 decades of empirical testing (lots of surveys, focus groups, and experimental economics laboratory using controlled experiments) confirms the key role of interactions like FS (and FL, and FSL).
-So, while we were finding robust statistical evidence of FS, we had no way to represent it within SIT, which led --- inspired by Ragnar Frisch, first Nobel Prize economist, and his overlapping isoquants to represent such “FS” variables in production --- to draw the DIT styled indifference (and isocurves generally, to include isoquants) this way:
+So, while we were finding robust statistical evidence of FS, we had no way to represent it within SIT.
+The idea of using overlapping isocurves was inspired by Ragnar Frisch, first Nobel Prize economist, who used overlapping isoquants to represent such “FS” variables in production.
+So, think of a production equation for behavior B in producing products and goods with the same terms.
+The "FS" type interaction suggests the DIT styled indifference curves (and isocurves generally, to include isoquants) like that illustrated in Figure 1 (also see Lynne and Czap 2013).

 SIT in mainstream (Micro)economics focuses all the attention on path 0G, the path of max U or max Profit.
 DIT in Metaeconomics adds the insight that reasoned people tamp down the excesses of path 0G by considering what the other can go along with as represented on path 0M.
+That tamping down arises through self-command, tempering path 0G with path 0M.
 The result is: While the Econ favors path 0G, the Human chooses path 0Z … and is a lot happier for it.
-As Adam Smith described it, a Human wants to Be Loved (path 0G) and to Be Lovely (path 0M).
+As Adam Smith described it, a Human wants to Be Loved for the profane (path 0G) and to Be Lovely (path 0M) for the sacred, the latter including but going well beyond mere religious claims.
 DIT clarifies it happens on path 0Z, as in striking good balance in the need to Be Loved & Be Lovely.

 Figure 1 reflects the decision process in the Market Forum.
-The “dashed” lines in the Sacred S space recognize not ever thing can be quantified, and even if it can be quantified, it may be priceless, as in having non-money value rather than money value.
-So, DIT addresses that problem with Figure 2.
+The “dashed” lines in the Sacred S space recognize not everything can be quantified, and even if it can be quantified, it may be priceless, as in having non-money value rather than money value.
+So, DIT addresses that incommensurability problem with Figure 2.

 The possibility frontier V curves come from moving line a resource/budget line in Figure 1.
-The value O curves come out of the talk, talk, talk of the Other Forum, like a legislative body in the realm of politics.
-That Other Forum could also be many other types of organizations from the family, extended family, friends, organizations of all kinds from bowling leagues to church groups.
-The Other Forums could, then, operate at many levels throughout the society and Nation.
+The value O curves come out of the talk, talk, talk of the Other Forum, like in the legislative, judicial and/or executive branches of a constitutional republic.
+The Other Forum at a higher level may involve all three, as the best balance of the profane & sacred is worked out in democratic fashion for that republic.
+That Other Forum could also be many other types of organizations from the family, extended family, friends, organizations of all kinds from bowling leagues to religious and political groups.
+The Other Forums, then, operate at many levels throughout the society and Nation.

 So, what think?
 Seems to work, correct?